borjonlab/TonaFlowPy/README.md

 <h1 class = 'subtitle'> About </h1>
 TonaFlow is a free and open-source program that aims to make standardized ECG processing free and easy for everyone.
 This version is analogous to the MATLAB version.
-More information and documentation can be found [here](https://github.com/borjonlab/TonaFlow).
+More information and documentation can be found This site was built using [GitHub Pages](https://pages.github.com/).

 <h3>Notice: The python version of TonaFlow is currently under development.
 Expect regular changes and updates.</h3>